ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/performance.rst

 these and other "meta" queries are executed only once no matter how many times a method is called on a page load.

-**Note:** To keep the code example simple, the values in the $ids array below are assumed to have already been validated in the code prior to what is being shown.
+.. note:: To keep the code example simple, the values in the $ids
+	array below are assumed to have already been validated in the code prior to what is being shown.
 Do not neglect to validate and escape variables before using them in queries!

 INCORRECT::